 Enough introduction, let’s get down to business and discover what to do during one day in Villajoyosa, Spain.

-Villajoyosa colorful houses
+Villajoyosa Old Town with colorful houses

 Nudist beach Racó del Conill

-Promenade runs from the harbor all the way to the old town.
+Villajoyosa promenade stretches for 1.2km, from the harbor all the way to the old town.
 On the one side, there’s a sea and colorful houses on the other.
 Along the promenade, you’ll find many bars and restaurants serving good Spanish food.

 Amadorio riverbed park